kanak227/OriginCheck/README.md

 #### Machine Learning Pipeline
 To train or evaluate the model, you can use the provided scripts:
-- `train.py`: Train the CheckOrigin hybrid model.
+- `train.py`: Train the OriginCheck hybrid model.
 - `evaluate.py`: Test the model against new datasets.

 #### Web Interface